 The Switch Type parameter specifies the central network switch that provides ISDN service to the MAX.
-(For details about supported switch types, see the Reference Guide for your MAX.)
+(For details about supported switch types, see the MAX Reference Guide.)

 BRI Analog Encode

 If you are going to receive modem calls, you can set the BRI Analog Encode parameter to specify the encoding type.